 When setting up a good snail tank always be aware of the size and how many snails you are getting.
 Options for tanks include glass terrariums, critter keepers, plastic containers, and acrylic micro habitats.
 Generally you should have about 1 gallon of space per snail (Ex.
 10 snails, 10 gallon tank.)
-Not all snails species of snails need that much space though, smaller snail species that do not grow to be very big should be kept in smaller tanks with more tank mates.
+Not all species of snails need that much space though, smaller snail species that do not grow to be very big should be kept in smaller tanks with more tank mates, or generally just less space.
 Some people believe that snails don't need tank mates, although we have no clear evidence of that.
-When you find out what tank you want to use cover up about 80% of the ventilation.
+When you find out what tank you want to use, cover up about 80% of the ventilation.
 You can do this by covering the tank lid with duck tape, plastic wrap, towels, etc.

-Substrate, also known as dirt, is necessary for a snails digestive system, and makes it more like their natural environment.
+Substrate, also known as dirt, is necessary for a snails digestive system, because it contains bacteria they need to actually digest things, and makes it more like their natural environment.
 You have multiple options of substrate including, coconut fiber, reptisoil, topsoil, or dirt from outside.
 Any of those can be used just fine!
 Although the dirt from outdoors should be sterilized in the oven. you can do so by putting it in an oven safe dish and bake on 180-200 degrees Fahrenheit, for about 30 minutes.
 Coconut fiber is most common with many keepers, although it is very dry and has no good bacteria start up in it.
 So it will take a while for a good micro habitat to form in your tank.

 After you get your substrate wet it down really good.
 You will want to do a tank cleaning every week, removing snail poo from the substrate, but never ever do a substrate change.
 That is taking away all the good bacteria your snails need and is starting the cycle all over again.
 I would say about ever 3-6 months you will need to do a 1/3 substrate change.